Synonym(s)

 TherapyThis section has been translated automatically.

-- Edema: Diuretic therapy (loop diuretics)
+- Edema: diuretic therapy (loop diuretics)

-- Hypertension: ACE inhibitor or Sartane
+- Hypertension: ACE inhibitors or sartans

-- Severe course/complications: glucocorticoids, possibly intermittent dialysis
+- Severe course/complications: glucocorticoids, intermittent dialysis if necessary

 Progression/forecastThis section has been translated automatically.